favour60/Media-Analysis/README.md

 ### Tools and Steps involved in this project

-1. Extracted raw Excel data into **SQL** and conducted thorough cleaning
+1. Extracted raw Excel data into **SQL**, where i conducted thorough cleaning task such as null handling, data standardizing, duplicates removal, etc.
-2. Used SQL for tasks such as age group categorization and null handling
-3. Exported the cleaned data into **PowerBI** for visualization and trend analysis
+2. Exported the cleaned data into **PowerBI** for task such as age group categorization, visualization and trend analysis

 ### Challenges & Solutions